 Both Mardi Gras and Epiphany King Cakes have little figurines baked inside.
 The most common one is the kings cake baby, which represents the Baby Jesus.

 During Mardi Gras, if you get the slice of the cake with the baby, then you’re named King of the Day, and by custom you must host the next party and provide the Kings Cakes.

-An easy to make, better for you Mardi Gras King Cakes recipe from Holly Clegg
+An easy to make Mardi Gras King Cakes recipe

-No matter where you live, I want you to be able to enjoy one of my favorite Louisiana traditions – the Mardi Gras King Cakes.
+No matter where you live, I want you to be able to enjoy one of my favorite Louisiana traditions, Mardi Gras King Cakes.

-This might be my most requested recipe – so easy and fun to make that people all over say they prefer it even to the store bought Kings Cakes variety!
+This might be my most requested recipe.
+It's so easy and fun to make that people all over say they prefer it even to the store bought Kings Cakes variety!

-From my trim&TERRIFIC Gulf Coast Favorites cookbook, now, you can make this quick and healthier kings cake recipe in your own home, without worrying about a complicated yeast dough – using crescent rolls.
+You can make this quick kings cake recipe in your own home using crescent rolls.
 Kids will have so much fun getting in on the action too.